Goodlettsville, Tennessee

-Goodlettsville is a city in Davidson and Sumner counties, Tennessee.
-Goodlettsville was incorporated as a city in 1958 with a population of just over 3,000 residents; at the 2010 census, the city had a total population of 15,921 and in 2020 the population was 17,789.
+Goodlettsville is a city in Davidson and Sumner Counties in the U.S. state of Tennessee.
+It was incorporated as a city in 1958 with a population of just over 3,000 residents; in 2020, its population was 17,789.
+It is part of the Nashville metropolitan area.

-The northern half of the city is in Sumner County, while the southern half is in Davidson County.
+The northern half of Goodlettsville is in Sumner County, while the southern half is in Davidson County.
 In 1963, when the city of Nashville merged with the government of Davidson County, Goodlettsville chose to remain autonomous.
+The city is home to the corporate headquarters of Dollar General and the Rivergate Mall shopping center.